Treat Scratches, Rain Rot, and Sweet Itch with the Natural Healing Power of Silver Honey

 Treating Scratches

-The first rule of treating scratches is to leave the scabs in place.
+The first rule of treating scratches (aka pastern dermatitis, mud fever and greasy heel) is to leave the scabs in place.
 Attempts to remove them are very painful for the horse and may get you kicked.
-Instead, carefully trim the pastern hair and wash the area with an antiseptic shampoo.
+Instead, carefully trim the pastern hair and wash the area with Silver Honey® Medicated Shampoo.
 When you’re done, dry the area completely, using a hair dryer if necessary.
-Finally, apply Silver Honey® Rapid Wound Repair ointment or spray gel.
+Finally, apply Silver Honey® Scratches Spray.
 Repeat this every other day and, eventually, the scabs should slide off on their own.
-If they don’t, removing them gently while the skin is soft after washing can help facilitate the healing process.
+If they don’t, utilize Silver Honey Rapid Wound Repair ointment to soften the scabs and remove them gently while the skin is soft after washing can help facilitate the healing process.

 Rain rot